 3) If your MLM doesn’t have a physical product or anything of value, it’s a pyramid scheme.

 All money making potential aside for a moment, if the program you’re involved with doesn’t really offer anything aside from a referral program, it is a downright pyramid scheme and if nothing else, that is absolutely illegal to run.
-Here is how to spot it.
+Here is how to spot is an MLM is a pyramid scheme.

 This is one of the reasons why many MLMs have taken to creating high priced products that few people buy (for the prices) in order to justify including a referral program alongside it (because that’s where the money can be made) and it is the reason why there’s still few active programs like it today which have been around for decades.